A Century-Long Passion for Pumpkin Spice

 The traditional ingredients of pumpkin spice can vary depending on the recipe though most will consist of cinnamon, ginger, nutmeg and clove or allspice.
 All of these spices are considered aromatic and warming.

-Cinnamon, nutmeg, and clove are all spices that originated in the East Indies, while ginger originally hails from China.
+Cinnamon, nutmeg, and clove are all spices that originated in the East Indies, while ginger originates from China.
 Allspice is the lone spice from this side of the hemisphere, Jamaica.
-There are, however, many pumpkin spice flavored products on the market that may not contain any of these pure ingredients.
+However, many pumpkin spice-flavored products on the market may not contain any of these pure ingredients.
 Instead, they can be made with artificial ingredients that mimic the flavor along with a whole bunch of sugar.

 With a few steps and a few ingredients you can make your own pumpkin spice blend to be sure you are using the purest ingredients in your baking.